Cheesebaron/AnimatedPathView/README.md

 What does it do?
 ================

 It animates a path!
-Take a look at [this blog post][guyb] [Romain Guy][guy] posted, which idea this sprung from.
+Take a look at [this blog post][guyb], [Romain Guy][guy] posted, which idea this sprung from.
 There is a nice video in that post.

 Basically it takes a path, and over time it fills that path out on the screen.